zuozhenggh/learning-library/developer-library/microservices-with-converged-db/observability/observability.md

     <copy>cd $GRABDISH_HOME/observability;./install.sh</copy>
     ```

+You will see some warning messages related to versions, etc. that may safely be ignored.

 2. Run the `/createMonitorsAndExporters.sh` script.
 This will do the following:
    - Create Prometheus ServiceMonitors to scrape the Frontend, Order, and Inventory microservices.
    - Create Prometheus ServiceMonitors to scrape the Order PDB, and Inventory PDB metric exporter services.